mark-chimes/ml_stuff/DISPLAY/3d-plots/README.md

 ## Dataset
 Input is normally distributed (with mean 0) along x and y with variance 0.1 and 0.2 respectively.
-Ouput is just a function I cooked up.
+Ouput is just an arbitrary function I cooked up.
 It is calculated as

     z = x*y - x**2 + x - 2*y**2 + y + R